The Amish in Illinois: 2024 Guide

 A number of Amish settlements which once existed in Illinois no longer do today.
 A few were of significant size.

-The community in Tazewell and Woodford was formed in 1831, in large part by direct immigrants from Lorraine in France.
-Over the next 20 years, around 130 Amish families moved to the area, and by the early 1850s, five congregations had been formed.
-Amish historian David Luthy tells us that at by this time, the Tazewell/Woodford settlement was larger than the Lancaster County settlement, and equal to or larger in size than the community at Holmes County, which had been founded over 20 years before the Tazewell/Woodford community (Settlements that Failed, Luthy pp 75-80).
+Amish historian David Luthy tells us that at by this time, the Tazewell/Woodford settlement was larger than the Lancaster County settlement.
+It was also equal to, or larger in size than the community at Holmes County, which had been founded over 20 years before the Tazewell/Woodford community (Settlements that Failed, Luthy pp 75-80).

-Eventually Amish in this community were influenced by progressive movements which were in the ascendant in America at the time.
+Eventually Amish in this community were influenced by progressive religious movements which were in the ascendant in America at the time.
 Amish in the area began to build meetinghouses, typically a key step in the journey from a traditional to progressive alignment.

-An Illinois Amish farmer hard at work
+An Illinois Amish farmer hard at work.
+Photo: Walter Blackledge

 Many Amish at Tazewell and Woodford Counties eventually formed the “Western District Amish Mennonite Conference” in 1884.
 Some congregants in this community also joined other movements, including the “Egly Amish” and the “Stuckey Amish” groups.

 At the time, many other Amish settlements which were affected by progressive change (such as the Kalona, Iowa Amish, or Elkhart/Lagrange County community in Indiana) formed an Old Order element as well, which kept to traditional practices and beliefs.
-Such was not the case with the Tazewell and Woodford County settlement, which is why no Old Order Amish are found today at what was once one of the largest Amish communities in North America.
-As a result, Luthy notes that many Amish surnames found in this community are unseen anywhere among Amish today, such as Yordy, Roggy, Litwiller, and Klopfenstein (Settlements that Failed, Luthy, p.
-80-81).

 Another Amish community was founded in 1835 in Bureau and Putnam Counties, also in north-central Illinois.
 In a sense, this community followed a similar progressive path as that of the settlement at Tazewell and Woodford Counties, with member eventually joining the Western District Amish Mennonite Conference mentioned above.